-Yesterday, we offered the perspective of why the insurance brokerage industry is a strong and resilient one.
+Yesterday, we offered the perspective of insurance brokerage industry resiliency.
 Today is a look at “What’s the Downside?”

 Insurance distribution is a great business.
 But it is likely most businesses are suffering in the fallout from COVID-19-related shutdowns and social distancing.
 Where are the risks to your insurance brokerage firm and what’s the potential downside?
 What we are hearing from brokers, carriers and others in the marketplace is a sobering dose of reality.